zio/zio-deriving/README.md

 }
 ```

-`shapely` is an alternative approach; the remainder of this document will explain how to create derivation rules for typeclasses using shapely.
+`zio-deriving` is an alternative approach; the remainder of this document will explain how to create derivation rules for typeclasses using zio-deriving.

 ## Divide and Conquer

-`shapely` defines some lawful user-facing typeclasses that abstract over typeclasses 🤯
+`zio-deriving` defines some lawful user-facing typeclasses that abstract over typeclasses 🤯

 ```scala
 trait XFunctor[F[_]] {